COMP6248-Reproducability-Challenge/hypergradient-descent-reproduction/README.md

 		mlp model and generate 2/3 of the results.
   - __multi\_run\_uni\_server\_mlp.sh__: batch script to test the mlp on the university provided server and generate 1/3 of the results.

-- __plot.py__: This file contains the sources to reproduce the plots in the paper.
+- __plot.py__: This file contains the sources to reproduce the figure 3 plots in the paper.
 The file matches the original except for a matplotlib compatibility issue solved regarding newer pytorch versions.
+- __plot\_figure2.ipynb__: This file contains the sources to reproduce the figure2 plots of the paper.
+- __plot\_figure4\_first\_half.ipynb__: This file contains the sources to reproduce the first half of figure4 plots of the paper.
+- __plot\_figure4\_second\_half.ipynb__: This file contains the sources to reproduce the second half of figure4 plots of the paper.
 - __train.py__: This file contains the code source to define and train the deep learning models.
 We can outline the changelog as follows:
   - Fixed compatibility issue with new pytorch version.
 When